pmbriley/holeFiller/README.md

 **Multiple Imputations:

 To impute missing data, again, you will need your original second-level analysis.
-It is best to run all the second-level contrasts you are interested in at this stage, as these will then also be output as part of the MI function.
+It is best to have already run all the second-level contrasts you are interested in, as these will then also be output as part of the multiple imputations function.

 Then type: